9 Common Parlor Palm Problems (And How to Fix Them)

 If you notice the foliage of your parlor palm having red and brown spots or areas, your parlor palm is too cold.

-If your parlor palm’s leaves become damaged when they are not at the right temperature.
+Your plant’s leaves become damaged when not at the right temperature.

 How to Fix a Cold Injury